 - Jewelry—All jewelry should be removed and left at home before you go to the hospital.
 By doing this ahead of time, you won’t be worried about losing it.
 All jewelry will need to be removed, especially nose, lip, and belly button rings, before your surgery.

 - Clothing—While you are a patient in the hospital your clothes will be placed in a bag with your name on it.
 You will be given a hospital gown to wear during the operation and while you are recovering.
 When you are ready to be discharged from the hospital, you will be able to change into your own clothes.
+It is a good idea to have comfortable clothes so that you are comfortable on your way home.

 Why does everyone keep checking my ID bracelet?
 Don’t they know who I am?